pooley182/Plex-Meta-Manager-Wiki/Image-Asset-Directory.md

 * For **Collections** replace `ASSET_NAME` with the mapping name used with the collection unless `system_name` is specified, which you would then use what's specified in `system_name`.

 * For **Movies** replace `ASSET_NAME` with the exact name of the folder the video file is stored in.
+  * i.e. if you have `Movies/Star Wars (1977)/Star Wars (1977) [1080p].mp4` then your asset directory would look at either `assets/Star Wars (1977)/poster.png` or `assets/Star Wars (1977).png` for the poster.
 * For **Shows**, **Seasons**, and **Episodes** replace `ASSET_NAME` with the exact name of the folder for the show as a whole.
+  * i.e. if you have `Shows/Game of Thrones/Season 1/Game of Thrones - S01E01.mp4` then your asset directory would look at either `assets/Game of Thrones/poster.png` or `assets/Game of Thrones.png` for the poster.
 * For **Seasons** replace `##` with the zero padded season number (00 for specials)

 * For **Episodes** replacing the first `##` with the zero padded season number (00 for specials), the second `##` with the zero padded episode number

 * Replace `.ext` with the image extension

-By default, the program will only look inside the Image Asset Directories for Images when it runs a collection from a Metadata File.
-When it does this by default it will only look for the collection images, but you can have it look for images of every item in the collection if you add `item_assets: true` to the collection config.

-If you're using `asset_folders` set to true you can also nest movie/show folders inside an Image Assets Collection Folder that contains that movie/show.
+* When `asset_folders` is set to true you can also nest movie/show folders inside other folders.

-You can set `assets_for_all` to true to have the program, after your run, check the Image Asset Directories for Images of every item in your library.

 Here's an example config folder structure with an assets directory with `asset_folders` set to true and false.